Children's healthcare woes exacerbated by COVID-19, Medicare head says

 Verma is a member of the president's coronavirus task force and a political ally of Vice President Mike Pence.
 Participants in the meeting welcomed it.

-"We are worried here in Chicago that the disproportionate impact of COVID-19 on communities of color have left many African-American and Latinx children where they are bereaved with the loss of parents and grandparents in ways that are just the tip of the iceberg for behavioral health concerns," said Matt Davis, head of pediatrics at Northwestern University Hospital.
+"We are worried here in Chicago that the disproportionate impact of COVID-19 on communities of color have left many African-American and Latinx children where they are bereaved with the loss of parents and grandparents in ways that are just the tip of the iceberg for behavioral health concerns," said Matt Davis, head of pediatrics at Lurie Children's Hospital.

 The administrators heard from stakeholders that the saving grace for children's health has been the creativity healthcare providers have employed with telehealth, especially as it relates to children's behavioral issues.

-Note: Correction: Dr. Matt Davis was initially identified as working at Northwestern University Hospital.
-He works at Lurie Children's Hospital.
-Our story has been updated to reflect this.